accelerated-text/accelerated-text/docs/platform.md

 What is special about DLG Editor, is that the sidebar is filled with special blocks from [Grammatical Framework's Resource Grammar Library](https://www.grammaticalframework.org/lib/doc/synopsis/index.html).
 And sooner or later, blocks from all levels of editing get transformed into GF's operations.

+Here we build our *Domain Grammar Language* - a collection of operations, that will be the main blocks in for building AMRs.

 ![dlg-editor](assets/editors/dlg-editor.png)